widgetface/model_of_life_take-home-exercise/README.md

 ## General programming approach

-To complete the task provided the following approach as taken.
+To complete the task provided the following approach was taken.

 The file provided was loaded into the programme as a JSON object and the sequences checked for length and composition.
 The DNA sequences were then analysed for:

 1. Number of each nucleotide (adenine, thymine, guanine, cytosine).

 2. Identification of the top 5 most common k-mers for k=2, 3, 4, and 5.

-3. Longest palindromic sequence of 20 base pairs or over as defined by a forward strand sequence (5-3) equal to a reverse strand sequence (3-5) complement being a palidrome of equal of over 20 base pairs.
+3. Longest palindromic sequence of 20 base pairs or over as defined by a forward strand sequence (5-3) equal to a reverse strand sequence (3-5) complement being a palindrome of equal of over 20 base pairs.

 4. Some analysis of the longest "GC" and "AT" continuous sequences was also carried out.